[ Second language psycholinguistics ]

 We are also interested in developing a research area investigating speakers of more than two languages, or L3 research - instead of only L2 - it could even be extended to L4, etc. There is a lot to do in this area.
 We also welcome work that deals with individual differences in the acquisition of phonology in a second (or third, etc.) language.

 In the Second Language Psycholinguistics Lab, advanced grad students can work and have access to experimental facilities like a recording booth, computers with experimental software, statistical analysis packages, and several other utilities with which the lab is equipped.
-It is not a huge lab, but it is a very well equipped one.
+It is not a huge lab, but it is quite well equipped.

 Students in the lab need to develop serious linguistic knowledge, especially in the domain of phonology and phonetics, a comprehensive understanding of psycholinguistic research methods and analysis tools (statistical analysis, understanding of experimental design issues), and a general curiosity about language processing and acquisition (L1, L2) as whole domains of inquiry.